4 Mins Read

 An Obscene Quantity Of Food Waste

 You might think that these unopened, uneaten mooncakes could be matched with people in need, but alas.
-The charity group’s survey found that on average, only one third of families donated unopened mooncakes.
-This means that almost 2 million mooncakes were ended up in landfill last year.
-Considering that over 1 million Hong Kongers struggle to afford nutritious meals, according to food rescue organisation Feeding Hong Kong, the mooncake wastage is a tragedy.
+The charity group’s survey found that on average, only one-third of families donated unopened mooncakes.
+This means that almost 2 million mooncakes were ended up in landfills last year.
+Considering that over 1 million Hong Kongers struggle to afford nutritious meals, according to the food rescue organisation Feeding Hong Kong, the mooncake wastage is a tragedy.

 Oh, The (Packaging) Excess

 In addition to the food waste they produce, mooncakes are often elaborately packaged -think inserts, trays, individual wrapping, boxes and gift bags, all for 4 tiny cakes.
 According to Singapore’s Environmental Council, over 40% of mooncake packaging is considered unnecessary.
 The packaging, which is usually made from glossy virgin-tree paper layered with shiny plastic film, tends to be un-recyclable, contributing heavily to Hong Kong’s mounting landfill crisis.
 With brands looking to up the ante every year, we are now seeing fold-out paper huts and built-in lantern lights- again, none of this is recyclable or compostable.
 While some of the mooncake packaging is beautiful, it is also excessive, extremely wasteful and in these apocalyptic climate times, downright irresponsible.